-The RIBA Future Trends Staffing Index stands at +14 in October
+The RIBA Future Trends Staffing Index was unchanged this month,

-One note of caution is that the percentage of our respondents
+In December 2013, the percentage of our respondents reporting

-reporting that they had personally been under-employed in the last month
+that they had personally been under-employed in the last month increased by one

 The following graph plots the RIBA Future Trends Staffing Index over time: